EU leaders to hold urgent talks over Trump’s Greenland tariff threat

 European Union leaders will meet in the coming days to discuss rising tensions with the United States over Greenland, European Council president Antonio Costa said.

 The EU’s top official announced an extraordinary summit after emergency talks between EU ambassadors.
-He said the meeting is needed because of the seriousness of recent events and to improve coordination.
+He said the meeting was needed because of the seriousness of recent events and to improve coordination.
 Diplomats say it is likely to take place late this week, possibly Thursday.

 The move follows a threat by US president Donald Trump to impose new tariffs on eight European countries from 1 February.
 He said the measures would remain unless the US reaches a deal to take control of Greenland, an autonomous territory within the Kingdom of Denmark.

-According to reports, European governments are also considering possible counter-tariffs worth up to €93 billion, but many favour dialogue first to calm the situation.
+According to reports, European governments are also considering possible counter-tariffs worth up to 93 billion euros, but many favour dialogue first to calm the situation.

-EU council president Antonio Costa © BELGA PHOTO BENOIT DOPPAGNE
+European Council president Antonio Costa © BELGA PHOTO BENOIT DOPPAGNE